 Kevin.
 He could have been an interesting Evil Counterpart to Spongebob, but he only appeared once.

 Lord Royal Highness in Atlantis Squarepantis.
-A lot of people point out that the character voiced by David Bowie of all people is the ONE character to never get a song in a MUSICAL.
+A lot of people point out that the character voiced by David Bowie of all people is the one character to never get a song in a Musical Episode.

 "Truth or Square" was nothing but this.
 You get to see Sandy and Spongebob married (sorry, you just get a play), Plankton has the perfect chance to steal the Krabby Patty formula (he shows up for less then five minutes and doesn't even have a plan) and learn the secret of the Krabby Patty formula (they cut it off).
 Everything that is not a wasted plot line is either an answer you wouldn't care about or a waste of time (and talent, given that most of the celebrities who made cameos did nothing).